z3c0/blog/tech/algotrade/algotrade-0.md

     mkt_close = pd.DataFrame(mkt_close['close'])
 ```

-Once our data is arranged as a matrix, we can easily perform calculations against it.
+Once our data is arranged as a matrix, we can more easily perform calculations against it.

 ``` python